dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ### Unfixed bugs
-Can't use difficulty understand or lack of time as a reason to leave infied bugs... current bugs...
--on smaller screens sections with text and videos do not fit onto screen width and overhang from section background colour.
--footer content not centered.
+- Footer content not centered.
-- don't know how to leave text/url alternative to images or videos if they dont load.
+- Don't know how to leave text/url alternative to images or videos if they dont load.
+- media queries for the screen sizes between standard screen sizes (e.g. large ipads or small phones) text and pictures dont take up space efficiently, scroll bar may be in place.)
+Can add another media query for that...

 ### Deployment

-Describe the step by step process to deploy is project on github hosting platform.
+This site was deployed on github.
+The steps to deploy are the following:
+- In github, navigate to 'Settings' and the top.
+- Then navigate to 'Pages' on the left hand side menu.
+- From the Source section, select 'Deploy from a branch'.
+- For Branch, select 'Main' and '/(root)'.
+- The site has been successfully deployed.

-- attach live link to website here
+The live link can be found here - https://dhrutibhudia97.github.io/Project-1-dhruti-bhudia/

 ## Credits

-reference where Content and media split into these two sections
+This section with reference where I got my text content, media images and videos and coding help from.

 ### Content
 - The text for the stress section on the home page was taken from "https://www.webmd.com/balance/stress-management/what-is-stress".